 FCC Votes to Reinstate Video Description

 On August 25, 2011, the FCC was finally able to vote (unamimously) to reinstate video description, effective July 1, 2012.
 ABC, CBS, Fox, NBC, USA, the Disney Channel, Nickelodeon, TNT, and TBS are each required to provide 50 hours of video-described prime time or children's programming per calendar quarter.
-Read Commissioner Clyburn's statement.
-Read the full FCC Report and Order.
+Read Commissioner Clyburn's statement. [deleted expired link].

-NOTE: The FCC's order applies (at this time) to the Top 25 TV Markets.
-View the ranking of TV markets.
-The markets near the cutoff are: St Louis (21), Portland OR (22), Charlotte (23), Pittsburgh (24), and Raleigh-Durham-Fayetteville (25).
+NOTE: The FCC's order applies (at this time) to the Top 25 TV Markets. [deleted expired link] The markets near the cutoff are: St Louis (21), Portland OR (22), Charlotte (23), Pittsburgh (24), and Raleigh-Durham-Fayetteville (25).
 Just over the line are Baltimore (26), Indianapolis (27, formerly 25), San Diego (28), and Nashville (29).
 Indianapolis was the only area in the top 40 to move more than 1 position in the last year.
 In six years, the top 60 markets must be covered, adding 10 more markets per year after that.

 FCC Adopts Two Key Provisions